variableresistor/YML-Samples/README.md

 # YML-Samples
-Sample templates to get base pipelines on
+Sample templates to base pipelines from